-The best practices that are recommended in this document apply to the services outlined below whether the health plan directly performs the prospective review or outsources the performance of the prospective review to another organization, i.e. carve out.
-In those situations where the health plan has contracted with another organization to be responsible for prospective review and admit notification obligations for a specific set of service, i.e." carve outs", the health plan must provide information about those carved out services as described in the section of this document titled 'Best Practice Recommendations - Health Plans'.
+The best practices that are recommended in this document apply to the services outlined below whether the health plan directly performs the prospective review or outsources the performance of the prospective review to another organization, i.e., carve out.
+In those situations where the health plan has contracted with another organization to be responsible for prospective review and admit notification obligations for a specific set of service, i.e.," carve outs", the health plan must provide information about those carved out services as described in the section of this document titled 'Best Practice Recommendations - Health Plans'.
 Applicable services include:

-- 1. All services that are covered under a member's medical benefit for which a Prospective/Retrospective medical necessity review is performed, including behavioral health and chemical dependency services. - 2.
-Provider Administered Medications a medication that is given in a health care facility (e.g. hospital, infusion center, provider office) or via a home infusion provider.
+- 1. All services in 'Places of Service' that are covered under a member's medical benefit for which a Prospective/Retrospective medical necessity review is performed, including behavioral health and chemical dependency services. - The term 'Place of Service' is used throughout these best practice recommendations.
+The definition of Place of Service is the CMS set of possible types of care locations (i.e., where care is to be delivered), e.g., office, ASC, Outpatient, Hospital, Home, etc. that may or may not have different benefit coverage or pre-authorization requirements but that can be uniquely specified for the purpose of coding and billing for a service. - 2.
+Provider Administered Medications (aka Physician Administered Drugs) a medication that is given in a health care facility (e.g., hospital, infusion center, provider office) or via a home infusion provider.
 Some health plans cover these medications under the medical benefit and others cover these services under the patient's pharmacy benefit.
-The best practice recommendations that apply to these services are outlined in this document so that providers have a standard and consistent approach for finding health plan requirements. - 3.
-Provider Administration of Medications this includes: - a.
-The administration by a provider of the medications defined in 2 above Whether the medication itself is covered under the medical benefit or the pharmacy benefit, administration of the medication may be covered separately under the patient's medical benefit.
+The best practice recommendations that apply to these services are outlined in this document so that providers have a standard and consistent approach for finding health plan requirements.

-b.
+- 3. Provider Administration of Medications (aka Physician Administered Drugs) this includes: - a.
+The administration by a provider of the medications defined in 2 above Whether the medication itself is covered under the medical benefit or the pharmacy benefit, administration of the medication may be covered separately under the patient's medical benefit. - b.
 The administration by a provider of a one-time dose of a self-injectable medication (Self-injectable meaning that a patient and/or caregiver can inject the medication at home).
 The purpose of a provider administering the one-time dose is to teach the patient and/or caregiver proper injection technique.
 The one-time dose of medication administered by the provider for the purposes of teaching may be covered under the pharmacy benefit, the medical benefit, or not covered.
 Administration of the medication may be covered separately under the patient's medical benefit, whether the medication itself is covered under the medical benefit or the pharmacy benefit,